Making a workers compensation claim

 Staff members are not obliged to make a claim for compensation.
 It is the individual staff member's choice to claim for compensation.

-If you have not incurred any costs associated with the injury you should not make a claim for compensation.
+If you have not incurred any expenses, or required to have time off work as a result of the injury, you should not make a claim for compensation.

 How to make a claim